-If you’re considering releasing equity from your home, our simple Equity Release Calculator will help you to estimate how much money you can draw down.
+If you’re considering releasing equity from your home, our free Equity Release Calculator will help you to estimate how much money you can draw down.

 Understanding the Equity Release Calculator results